pakshuang/ai-chat-survey/docs/backend.md

 An evaluation test has already been run and the results are in [evaluation_result.log](../backend/logs/evaluation_result.log).
 GPT-4 passes all evaluation checks with an overall average performance of 93.24%.
 The model performs most poorly in deciding whether to end the interview, achieving scores of 85.72% and 88.02% for two evaluation tests in this domain.
 This is reflected in how the model occasionally ends interviews prematurely.
 This issue can be avoided in the future through the use of finetuning, where LLMs could be trained prior to deployment, and we foresee that a finetuned model would be able to replicate a human interviewer in controlling the flow of the interview.

+## Additional Features

+After conducting user interviews to gather feedback on our AI chatbot survey system, we identified several areas for improvement and subsequently implemented additional features to enhance the user experience.
+These features address specific user concerns and aim to make the survey interaction more seamless and engaging.

+### 1. 'is_last' Message for Survey Conclusion
+- Addressed the issue of abrupt survey endings by introducing an 'is_last' message in the API communication with ChatGPT.
+- ChatGP will assess the current state of the survey and decide if it should end the survey on its own, returning `True` in the API payload.
+- Since a respondent does not need to indicate manually that they wish to end the survey, it ensures that surveys end on a more natural and satisfactory note for respondents.

+### 2. Dynamic Question Refinement
+- Implemented a dynamic question refinement feature based on user feedback to mitigate issues of question repetition or rephrasing.
+- Enhances the interactive nature of the survey experience and ensures that respondents remain actively engaged throughout the interaction.

+By incorporating these additional features based on user feedback, we aim to further optimize the functionality and usability of our AI chatbot survey system, ultimately enhancing the overall user satisfaction and effectiveness of the survey process.

 ## Conclusion

 In conclusion, this backend report has provided a detailed examination of the infrastructure supporting our AI chatbot survey system.
 We have explored the core components and discussed the rationale behind using ChatGPT and its integration into the survey framework.
 Additionally, we have examined the backend architecture, shedding light on the design decisions and the system's functionality.